Ministry of Education (Taiwan)

-The Ministry of Education (MOE; 教育部 (Jiàoyùbù, Kàu-io̍k-pō͘); Pha̍k-fa-sṳ: Kau-yuk Phu) is the ministry of Taiwan responsible for incorporating educational policies and managing public schools and it oversees the educational administrative agencies of local governments.
+The Ministry of Education (MOE; 教育部 (Jiàoyùbù, Kàu-io̍k-pō͘); Pha̍k-fa-sṳ: Kau-yuk Phu) is the cabinet-level ministry of the Republic of China (Taiwan) responsible for formulating educational policies, managing public schools, and overseeing local educational administrative agencies.

 History

 The Taiwanese education ministry's origin goes back to the Ministry of Education, Science, Sports and Culture under the Imperial Japanese government, which took over Taiwan in 1895.
-During Japanese colonial rule, school attendance for Taiwanese children increased from 3.8% in 1904 to 71.3% in 1943 and literacy in Taiwan became common.
+During Japanese colonial rule, school attendance among Taiwanese children increased from 3.8% in 1904 to 71.3% in 1943, and literacy became widespread in Taiwan.
 Modern schools were formed with widespread establishment of primary schools while higher schooling for Taiwanese people remained rare and secondary schools and colleges were mostly for Japanese nationals.
-In special cases many Taiwanese did receive higher schooling and many went to Japan for further studies.
+In special cases, some Taiwanese were able to pursue higher education, and many traveled to Japan for further studies.

 The current government of Taiwan, officially known as the Republic of China (ROC), was formed in mainland China in 1912.
 After the retreat of the ROC government to Taiwan in 1949, the ROC Ministry of Education was re-established in Taipei.

 In 2022, in response to complaints from higher education institutions about the weekly cap on inbound visitors, the MOE reserved extra slots for foreign students to ensure they are not prevented from entering Taiwan.

 International partnerships

-The Ministry of Education (MOE) launched a New Southbound Talent Development Program in 2017 to promote educational exchange with India.
+In 2017, the Ministry of Education (MOE) launched the New Southbound Talent Development Program to promote educational exchange with India.

 In November 2023, Montana governor Greg Gianforte announced that the Montana Office of the Commissioner of Higher Education signed a new memorandum of understanding with the Taiwanese MOE to create a Mandarin Chinese language program at the University of Montana in Missoula and an educational exchange program at Montana Technological University.
 This partnership followed a first wave of Montana Tech students who, after a 2022 MOU, studied at the Minghsin University of Science and Technology.

 In December 2023, the MOE hosted a delegation from the University of Scranton led by Joseph G. Marina to explore partnerships with Taiwanese universities.
 The trip followed a series of exchanges between the university and the MOE, leading to Taiwanese cultural programs, lectures, and film festivals in Scranton starting in 2010.